mozaik-association/mozaik/docs/4Distribution-list-module.md

     In order to create a filter to include contacts between 30 and 50 years, who are linked to one of the 19 municipalities of Brussels and who have already paid their membership, the virtual Partners/Membership template must be selected.
 Then create the rules with the criterion "Paid"  and the condition "is set true". --> IL MANQUE LE FILTRE SUR LES VILLES, SUR L'AGE ETC... (et je ne sais pas ce que c'est condition is set true) IL FAUT LES AJOUTER SINON L'EXEMPLE NE FAIT PAS DE SENS

-!!!info

-    These filters are dynamic, meaning that contacts that will match the filter criteria in the future will automatically be added/rejected from the distribution list.

-    !!!example

-        Suppose that a filter has been created that includes, among others, contacts under the age of 30 and 50.
-A person who passes the age of 50 will automatically be rejected from the distribution list.

 ??? tip